Grabiszyn-Grabiszynek

 Grabiszyn-Grabiszynek (/pl/) is a district in Wrocław located in the south-western part of the city.
 It was established in the territory of the former Fabryczna district.

 In 1991, after reforms in the administrative division of Wrocław, Grabiszyn-Grabiszynek became one of the city's 48 districts as a result of the merger of the settlements of Grabiszyn (Gräbschen) and Grabiszynek (Leedeborn) which were within the city limits since 1911.

 Location

 Grabiszyn-Grabiszynek neighbors the neighborhoods (formerly suburban villages) of Borek, Dworek, Gajowice, Oporów, Muchobór Mały, Muchobór Wielki, and Krzyki.
 Within the district is the Grabiszyn Park.

+Transport

+Grabiszyn-Grabiszynek is served by Wrocław Grabiszyn railway station.